OWL/TV

 OWL/TV is a Canadian children's educational television series that aired on CBC, from 1985 to 1990, and then later on CTV, from 1990 to 1994.
 It focused on nature and science discovery, emphasizing to viewers how they can affect their own environment.

-In the United States, PBS and Showtime also aired the series for a short time.
-In the United Kingdom, the series also aired on BBC and ITV.
-Reruns of the series have aired on YTV.
-A Quebecois French dub of the series also aired as Télé-Hibou on the youth-aimed channel Canal Famille (now Vrak).
+Segments

 Each half-hour program presented cartoon segments mixed with serious themes and contains segments from several recurring themes: